ndk123-web/ndk-rpc-cluster/Readme.md

   replicas: 3, // replicas want to create
   port: 3000, // port of load balancer
-  register_functions: registerFns, // function to register on replicas };
+  register_functions: registerFns, // function to register on replicas
+  threashold: 30000 // it means if req reach 30,000 then creates new replica };

 const lb = new ndk_load_balancer(config);